omunroe-com/books-2/restructuredtext/restructuredtext.rst

       two lines.

-The ``class`` option allows to define one or more classes separated by a space for HTML elements and may be additionally styled via CSS, if the output of a document will be HTML page.
+The ``class`` option allows to define one or more classes separated by a space for HTML elements and may be additionally styled via CSS, if output of a document will be HTML page.

 The ``name`` allows to add custom human-readable name to directives.
 The name is